-60% of the human body is made up of water and as humans we are fighting a constant battle to keep our water levels topped up.
-The average person loses around 3 – 4 litres of water per day just through their everyday activities such as sweating, urinating, bowel movements and even breathing.
+50-75% of the human body is made up of water and, as humans, we are fighting a constant battle to keep our water levels topped up.
+The average person loses around 2 – 4 litres of water per day just through their everyday activities such as sweating, urinating, bowel movements and even breathing.

-That’s right you’re even losing water when you’re breathing.
+That’s right, you are even losing water when you are breathing.
 Have you ever noticed that little cloud of steam come out of your mouth on a cold day?
 That cloud is made up from the moisture in our bodies.
 Water is the major component of most of our body parts and does all of the following and more in our bodies:

 · Helps the brain to manufacture hormones and neurotransmitters